 The Northwest Commission on Colleges and Universities (NWCCU), a regional institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education, has granted Bellevue College accreditation at the baccalaureate level.

 I am a state employee.
-Can I use a state employee waiver to pay for this program?
+Can I use a state employee tuition waiver to pay for this program?

 Where can I find out more about the program?

 Virtual information sessions are available for students interested in either Healthcare IT or Healthcare Management.